-What did I learn.
+What did I learn?
 We could flour bomb female commerce and commercial practices students in a Moomba Parade.

 I advanced that we meet next Sunday at the coffee shop opposite the State Library of Victoria; thinking that we could then both retire to the libraries main reading room.
 She agreed.
 Giddy with excitement and anticipation I retreated back to our tent for more fortifying beer.
 That Sunday I waited for several hours outside the coffee shop on the corner of Swanston and Little Lonsdale Streets.
 She never did punch the clock.
 I don’t think I even knew her name.

-What did I learn.
+What did I learn?
 You won’t meet female commerce and commercial practices students when you are camping at Rosebud.

-After my education was completed at Footscray Tech I entered the workforce and spent less that two years as an industrial chemist at two different companies: Then I taught Math and Science in the Victorian Education Department for a few years; molding young minds and preparing the youth of yesterday for their journeys of tomorrow.
-But life had to be more than judging a fish by its ability to climb a tree so I returned to a journey of searching for inspiration, and idealism, in the ordinary: My walkabout took me to London in the early seventies, hitchhiking through England, Scotland and Europe, and traveling overland in buses and trucks through the Middle East to India: And several years later to South East Asia and the Middle East.
+After my education was completed at Footscray Tech I entered the workforce and spent less than two years as an industrial chemist at two different companies: Then I taught Math and Science in the Victorian Education Department for a few years; moulding young minds and preparing the youth of yesterday for their journeys of tomorrow.
+But life had to be more than judging a fish by its ability to climb a tree so I returned to a journey of searching for inspiration, and idealism, in the ordinary: My walkabout took me to London in the early seventies, hitchhiking through England, Scotland and Europe, and travelling overland in buses and trucks through the Middle East to India: And several years later to South East Asia and the Middle East.

 Education is what remains after one has forgotten what one has learned in school.
 Albert Einstein